merriammassey/team-profile/README.md

 ## Purpose
-This app allows the user to create from the command line a web page with team member information.
+This Node.js command-line application takes in information about employees on a software engineering team and generates an HTML webpage summarizing team member information.

 ## Built With
 * JavaScript